Skip to main content

 The Font.
 The oldest surviving link to this remote past is the beautiful Norman Font, of Caen stone, now considered by experts to have been carved in 1170.
 In the 17th Century it was placed in the centre of the church and a circular seat built around it, so the font became a backrest, causing some damage to the carved figures.
 Three of the four scenes carved around it can be identified: The Last Supper (rarely depicted on fonts), The Baptism of our Lord and a legend of St Nicholas.
 There is doubt about the significance of the fourth scene.

-The Tower contains some Norman work and the columns and arches of the Nave, Chancel and Tower, built of Sussexstone, date from about 1380.
-There is a peal of 10 bells, normally rung on Sunday before the Parish Eucharist.
+The Tower contains some Norman work and the columns and arches of the Nave, Chancel and Tower, built of Sussex stone, date from about 1380.
+There is a peal of 10 bells, normally rung on Sunday before the Parish Eucharist, and on Monday evenings.

-The Rood Screen is a fine example of carving in oak, dating from about 1480, restored in 1887.
-The figures that surmount it date from the early years of the 20th Century.
+The Rood Screen is a fine example of carving in oak, dating from about 1480, and restored in 1887.
+The figures of Christ, his Mother and Saint John that surmount it date from the early years of the 20th Century.

 The side chapel, now the Lady Chapel, dates from the early years of the 16th Century and may originally have been a chantry chapel.

 This old church is full of history.
-It has long been a shrine of devotion and still stands to bring us all nearer to God.
+It has long been a shrine of devotion and still stands as a visible sign of God's presence in the centre of Brighton.

 This church is dedicated to St Nicholas, the patron saint of sailors and fishermen.
 Until 1873, St Nicholas was the Parish Church of Brighton and it still is the Mother Church and the only church in central Brighton of ancient interest.